ArtemisPlayer/Madfihr/README.md

 ## What has been done so far ?
 The program is able to show multiples 3D triangles in Orthographic or Perspective (default: perspective) projection and moving around in a 3D space.
 ## What's next ?
-Code will be restructured (Indeed, not using .h files is not a good idea).
-The triangles will be able to be displayed one above others.
 A real demo will run at startup.
 ## Damn !
 I want to try out this very promising 3D engine !
 You can !
 First you should install the SDL library, then clone this repo and compile it.